Bharathchandran I.P.S.: Plot

 Mayambaram Baba is an iconic Muslim leader in Malabar who gets murdered by a hired assassin named Kala Purohit Khan amidst tight security in the premises of a special court in Mangalore, where he was supposed to give evidence about the foul play behind an earlier communal riots by Janab Hyderali Hassan, who runs a crime syndicate.
 Hyderali felt that their existence would be questioned if Baba reveals the truths about the communal riots incited by them.
 As a matter of fact, the communal riots following Baba's murder are triggered and intensified by Hyderali to throw the region into a state of chaos.

 Hyderali has other sinister motives like having the huge amount of land left behind by the fleeing population to himself for building a private sea port through which he hopes to pump illicit counterfeit money, drug trade and smuggling arms into the state.
 The state's CM Thomas Chacko entrusts the investigation of Mayambaram Baba's murder to Bharathchandran.
-Bharathchandran, along with officers ASP Anwar and DYSP Pookkoya report to IG Habib Basheer, who is entrusted as a guardian to Bharathchandran after the death of Bharathchandran's former mentor and I.G Balachandran.
+Bharathchandran, along with officers ACP Anwar and DYSP Pookkoya report to IG Habib Basheer, who is entrusted as a guardian to Bharathchandran after the death of Bharathchandran's former mentor and I.G Balachandran.
 Bharathchandran works his way into the hierarchy of Hyderali's syndicate, starting with Shweta Nachappa, a Karnataka cop, who was on duty on the day of Baba's murder and actually seemed to know that he would be murdered earlier.

 Hyderali kills Shweta after he finds that Bharathchandran is trailing her.
 It is later revealed that Thomas Chacko is also in cahoots with Hyderali.
 Habib Basheer is killed while trying to save Bharathchandran from Kala Purohit's gang.
 Enraged, Bharatchandran confronts Hyderali and also brings the captured Kala Purohit, with Anwar and Pookkoya's help.
 Bharathchandran gives an empty revolver to Kala Purohit and asks him to shoot Hyderali.
 Kala tries to shoot Bharathchandran, but is later killed by him.
 Bharathchandran soon kills Hyderali in front of a frightened Thomas Chacko.